ramonfigueiredo/machine_learning_in_python/README.md

 Grid search suffers from the curse of dimensionality but is often embarrassingly parallel because the hyperparameter settings it evaluates are typically independent of each other.

+Imagine a situation where you don't know if your problem is linear or non-linear.
+And that is not an obvious question especially when you have a large data set that you cannot figure out if your data is linearly separable or if you would rather choose a linear model like SVM or a non-linear model like Kernel SVM.
+This question can be answered by the Grid Search technique.

 In summary, Grid Search is used to know which parameter to select when you choose a machine learning model and what is the optimal value of these hyperparameters.

 a. [grid_search.py](https://github.com/ramonfigueiredopessoa/machine_learning_in_python/blob/master/src/10_model_selection_and_boosting/1_model_selection/grid_search.py)